-As discussed in the previous chapters, fugitive sources are the most significant sources considered in the proposed Mining Sites IS.
-When the source of contaminants is enclosed in a building, such as for mills, enclosed crushers, or concentrates ore storage buildings, an add-on control in the form of a baghouse or wet scrubber would be required.
+As discussed in the previous chapters, fugitive sources are the most significant sources considered in the Mining Sites IS.
+When the source of contaminants is enclosed in a building, such as for mills, enclosed crushers, or concentrates ore storage buildings, an add-on control in the form of a baghouse or wet scrubber are required.